all-in-one-of/snippets/DOP Flip.md

 Particle-Based Fluids are implemented in OpenCL and therefore also calculated on the graphics card.
-The Particle-Based Fluids Node can also be used outside the Ocean and Water tools for simpler fluids and can be combined with Vellum
+The Particle-Based Fluids Node can also be used outside the Ocean and Water tools for simpler fluids and can be combined with Vellum.
+Solver is hybrid and transfer a lot of data from particle to background grid

-## Properties
+# Properties
 ```md
 - OBJECT
 - PARTICLE VELOCITY
 - VOLUME VELOCITY
 - SOURCE
 ```
-### OBJECT
+## OBJECT Input
 #### Flip Object
 Standard object
 - **Particle Separation** // overal scale
 - **grid scale** // higher for sharper // fat crona >> thinner splash
-### PARTICLE VELOCITY
+## PARTICLE VELOCITY Input
 Pop solver

+## PARTICLE VELOCITY Input

+## VOLUME VELOCITY Input

+## SOURCE Input
+gas temp update
+heatvoluem  // can spread temperatue   // lave cool rate

-## FLIP Solver
+# FLIP Solver
+**Substeps**
+- timestep = podziel czas na czesci
+- substep - dodaj stepy w framie

 **Particle Motion:**
 `separation` / `droplet` / `vorticity`

 **Volume Motion:**

 volume limits:
 - **waterline** (semi open boundaries)(above opne, belowe close) it should be on water level.
 - **use boundary layer** - (adv waterline) (velocity volume - at volume boundaries) (surface volume control geo in boundary padding) if both not connected it will use warterline options.
 (Houdini 16 Masterclass)

 collisions:
-- stick on collision [viscosity free solutions!: ]( simualte sth like (free slip condition) but inbverse)
+- stick on collision [viscosity free solutions!: ]( simualte sth like (free slip condition) but inbverse) //??(0 plynne - 7000 guma)

 `Surface Tension` - createing the surfacepressure field. fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
 Crown Splash, Suction, Avoidance (Houdini 16 Masterclass). *In small scale it can be unstable !!*